SoftServeInc/novel-molecule-generation/README.md

+# Novel drug-like molecules generation

+This repository implements the proposed pipelines and models in the paper [Towards Efficient Generation, Correction and Properties Control of Unique Drug-Like Structures](https://chemrxiv.org/articles/Towards_Efficient_Generation_Correction_and_Properties_Control_of_Unique_Drug-like_Structures/9941858).
+It also contains scripts to reproduce the results of the models reported in the paper.

-# About
+## About

+Novel drug-like molecules generation project enables fast generation and correction of novel chemical structures based on small reference dataset as well as their properties prediction (predictor architectures were trained and tested for log solubility, bbbp (blood-brain barrier permeability)).
 Efficient design and screening of novel molecules is a major challenge in drug and materials design.
-This report focuses on a multi-stage pipeline in which several deep neural network (DNN)models are combined to map discrete molecular representations into continuous vector space to later generate from it new molecular structures with desired properties.
+The project focuses on a multi-stage pipeline in which several deep neural network (DNN) models are combined to map discrete molecular representations into continuous vector space to later generate from it new molecular structures with desired properties.
 Here the Attention-based Sequence-to-Sequence model is added to “spellcheck” and correct generated structures while the oversampling in the continuous space allows generating candidate structures with desired distribution for properties and molecular descriptors even for small reference datasets.
-We further use computer simulation to validate the desired properties in the numerical experiment.
-With the focus on the drug design, such a pipeline allows generating novel structures with control of SAS(Synthetic Accessibility Score) and a series of ADME metrics that assess the drug-likeliness.
+With the focus on the drug design, such a pipeline allows generating novel structures with control of SAS (Synthetic Accessibility Score) and a series of ADME metrics that assess the drug-likeliness.

-# Novel molecules generation

-Code for the paper [Towards Efficient Generation, Correction and Properties Control of Unique Drug-Like Structures](https://chemrxiv.org/articles/Towards_Efficient_Generation_Correction_and_Properties_Control_of_Unique_Drug-like_Structures/9941858).
-Enables fast generation and correction of novel chemical structures based on small reference dataset as well as their properties prediction(predictor architectures were trained and tested for log solubility, bbbp(blood-brain barrier permeability), and ames).

 ## Installation instructions